Educating Our Future

 I love teaching at STAA because of the students, their families, and our staff.
 I feel we have a great sense of community here and everyone looks out for one another.
 Students leave STAA with many experiences and go on to do great things.

 Hello!
-My name is Katherine Mullahy and this is my first year at STAA teaching 1st and 2nd grade reading and math.
+My name is Katherine Mullahy and this is my second year at STAA.
 I received my elementary education and psychology degrees from Marquette University.
 In my short time at STAA, I’ve enjoyed getting to know the passionate, hardworking staff and look forward to a successful year with my students.

 Kelly Orlowski, 4th grade